hyprwm/hyprland-wiki/pages/Configuring/Advanced-config.md

-    ↳ fadeOut - fade out (close) -> layers and windows ↳ fadeSwitch - fade on changing activewindow and its opacity ↳ fadeShadow - fade on changing activewindow for shadows ↳ border
+    ↳ fadeOut - fade out (close) -> layers and windows ↳ fadeSwitch - fade on changing activewindow and its opacity ↳ fadeShadow - fade on changing activewindow for shadows ↳ fadeDim - the easing of the dimming of inactive windows ↳ border
   ↳ workspaces - styles: slide, slidevert, fade
     ↳ specialWorkspace - styles: same as workspaces